BD2KGenomics/cgcloud/core/README.rst

 line option to ``cgcloud create`` or by setting the ``CGCLOUD_KEYPAIRS`` environment variable.
 The latter will inject those key pairs by default into every box that you create.
-The default for ``-k`` is the special string ``__me__`` which is substituted with the name of the current IAM user.
+The default for ``-k`` is the special string ``__me__`` which is substituted with the name of the current IAM user, i.e. you.
 This only works your IAM user account and your SSH key pair in EC2 have the same name, a practice that is highly recommended.
 The ``cgcloud register-key`` command follows that convention by default.

 The most useful shortcut for ``-k`` and ``CGCLOUD_KEYPAIRS`` however is to list the name of an IAM group by prefixing the group name with ``@@``.
 Assuming that